mfkl/libvlc-nuget/README.md

 The default locations are `libvlc/win-x64` and `libvlc/win-x86`

-You can change that to your likings:
+You can change that to your liking:

-Example : send libvlc to `native/x86`/`native/x64`
+Example : put libvlc to `native/x86`/`native/x64`
 ```
   <PropertyGroup>
     <VlcLib64TargetDir>native/x64</VlcLib64TargetDir>